 Course Course Description Credit Hrs.
-Contact Hrs. integrated laboratory activities and field trip(s).
-Prerequisites: GEOG 1400/131 or equivalent, successful completion of university qualifying exams in English and mathematics, or consent of department.
+Contact Hrs.
+Prerequisite(s): GEOG 1400/131 or equivalent, or consent of department.
 GEOG 2500 THE CITY: ENVIRONMENT AND PEOPLE (3) 3 3 Introduction to urban physical and cultural environments, services, and population.
 The course focuses equally on cities in the Western and non-Western realms in a rapidly urbanizing world.
 (Enrichment core course.)
 GEOG 2840 INTRODUCTION TO GEOSPATIAL TECHNOLOGIES (3) 3 3 Fundamentals of remote sensing, global positioning system (GPS), geographic information systems (GIS), and cartography.
 Use of remotely sensed, GPS, and other types of spatial data to perform basic GIS queries/analysis and cartographic presentation of analysis results.
-Prerequisites: Three credit hours in Geography, successful completion of university qualifying exams in English and mathematics, or consent of department.
+Prerequisite: 3 credit hours in Geography.
 GEOG 2900 INDEPENDENT STUDY IN GEOGRAPHY (1-3) 1 1 Individually supervised study of selected topics.
 Prerequisite: Consent of the department.
 GEOG 3010 GEOGRAPHY OF THE UNITED STATES AND CANADA (3) 3 3 Physical, economic, and political geography of Canada and the United States.
 Physical relationship and contributions to local, national and world economy.
 Additional course fee.
-Prerequisite: GEOG 1000/101 or equivalent or consent of the department.
-GEOG 3060 GEOGRAPHY OF AFRICA (3) 3 3 Physical, sociocultural, political, and economic geography of Africa; with a focus on Africa south of the Sahara.
-(This course satisfies the elective course requirements for the African American Studies major or minor.)
-Prerequisite: GEOG 1000/101, equivalent, or consent of the department.
-GEOG 3099 TOPICS IN REGIONAL GEOGRAPHY (3) 3 3 Physical, Sociocultural, political, and economic geography of a major region, other than Africa and North America.
+Prerequisite: GEOG 1000/101 or equivalent or consent of the department. relationship and contributions to local, national and world economy.
+Additional course fee.

+GEOG 3060 AFRICA SOUTH OF THE SAHARA (3) Environment and climate changes; History and culture; ethnicity and politics; economics and development; population, migration and health of Africa South of the Sahara.
+(This course satisfies the elective course requirements for the African American Studies major and minor) Prerequisite(s): GEOG 1000/101, GEOG 1100/110 or consent of the department.
+3 3 GEOG 3099 TOPICS IN REGIONAL GEOGRAPHY (3) Physical, Sociocultural, political, and economic geography of a major region, other than Africa and North America.
 May be repeated for different regions for a maximum of 9 credits.
 Prerequisites: GEOG 1000/101 or GEOG 1100/110 or consent of the department.
+3 3 GEOG 3229 POLITICAL GEOGRAPHY (3) 3 3